Beaumont Smith

-Early life
+Early life and career

-Smith was born in Hallett, South Australia, named after a popular single at the time, Armes Beaumont.
+Smith was born in Hallett, South Australia, named after a popular singer at the time, Armes Beaumont.
 He was educated at East Adelaide Public School.

 Smith won writing competitions as a teenager.
 He first worked as a journalist, writing for The Critic and The Register.
-When he was around 19 he established a small newspaper, Seaside Topics in the Victor Harbor region, which had a short run.
+When he was around 19 he established a small newspaper, Seaside Topics, in the Victor Harbor region, which had a short run.
 Smith then helped C. J. Dennis found The Gadfly, which ran for several years.

-Smith moved from Adelaide to Sydney in 1907 to work for The Bulletin.
-He also worked at Lone Hand.
-He was secretary to Fordyce Wheeler and worked as advertising manager for The Bulletin as well as writing for it.
+Smith moved from Adelaide to Sydney in 1907 to work for The Bulletin as a writer and advertising manager.
+He also worked at The Lone Hand.

-Theatre Work
+Theatre work

 Smith moved into theatre, becoming secretary for theatrical entrepreneur William Anderson.
 He also worked as press secretary for Anderson's representative.

-He toured Europe in 1909 and 1911.
+Smith toured Europe in 1909 and 1911.
 During the latter visit he arranged for a European troupe of midgets, "Tiny Town", to tour Australia.
 It was enormously successful, making a profit of 425%.
 Smith later toured the show in South Africa, where it was a success, and Canada, where it flopped due to opposition from existing circuses.

-He also toured a show by suffragette Muriel Matters which was not a success because the main market, suffragettes, could see her at women's clubs for free.
+He also toured a show by the suffragette Muriel Matters.
+It was not a success, he claimed, because the main market, suffragettes, could see her at women's clubs for free.

 Smith tried playwriting, working on an adaptation of On Our Selection by Steele Rudd.
 He wrote the first act on his own and then collaborated with Rudd.
 The play was eventually rewritten by Bert Bailey to great success.

 In 1914 he went into theatre management.

-He toured the plays Mr Wu (1914), The Barrier by Rex Beach, No Mother to Guide Her, A Girl's Cross Roads, The Glad Eye.
+He toured the plays Mr Wu (1914), The Barrier by Rex Beach, No Mother to Guide Her, A Girl's Cross Roads and The Glad Eye.

-He was a fan of the works of Henry Lawson and adapted several of his stories for stage and film including While the Billy Boils.

-He adapted Seven Little Australians into a play and toured it in 1914-15.
-He also wrote a play with Edward Dyson, Two Battlers and a Bear and a review Stop Your Nonsense.
+He was a fan of the works of Henry Lawson and adapted several of his stories for stage and film, including While the Billy Boils.
+Smith adapted Seven Little Australians into a play and toured it in 1914–15.
+He also wrote a play with Edward Dyson, Two Battlers and a Bear, and a review, Stop Your Nonsense.

 Film career

 Our Friends, the Hayseeds (1917) was shot in South Australia.
-Many of the cast had appeared in Beaumont Smith's theatrical productions of While the Billy Boils and Seven Little Australians.
-Smith followed it with The Hayseeds Come to Sydney (1917), shot in Sydney, The Hayseeds' Back-blocks Show (1917), shot in Brisbane, and The Hayseeds' Melbourne Cup (1918), filmed in Melbourne.
+Many of the cast had appeared in Smith's theatrical productions of While the Billy Boils and Seven Little Australians.
+It was successful and Smith followed it with The Hayseeds Come to Sydney (1917), shot in Sydney, The Hayseeds' Back-blocks Show (1917), shot in Brisbane, and The Hayseeds' Melbourne Cup (1918), filmed in Melbourne.

 Smith's first non-Hayseed film was a wartime melodrama, Satan in Sydney (1918).
 He followed it with Desert Gold (1919), a race horse story, and the comedy Barry Butts In (1919) starring Barry Lupino.

-In May 1919 he stopped producing films until better terms for exhibiting them could be found.
-He recommenced production in October.
-He spent a number of months in Hollywood, then returned to Australia to make The Man from Snowy River (1920).